adzialocha/meshpit/README.md

           automatically be forwarded to all peers in the network who are subscribed to the same topic.

-          Meshpit will use localhost and a random port by default.
+          meshpit will use localhost and a random port by default.
+Set it to 0.0.0.0 (bind to all network interfaces) if you want the UDP server to be accessible for other devices on the network.

   -c, --udp-client <ADDR:PORT>
-          UDP client address and port (default is 49494).
-Meshpit will automatically forward all received data from other peers to this address
+          UDP client address and port (default is 49494). meshpit will automatically forward all received data from other peers to this address

+  -n, --no-sync
+          Disable sync for this node.

+          Nodes without sync will not "catch up" on past data and only receive new messages via the broadcast gossip overlay.

   -l, --log-level <LEVEL>
           Set log verbosity.
 Use this for learning more about how your node